My teaching focuses on extremely active learning.

 I enjoy working with students to study games that reveal deep results about modern communications.
 Recent projects include:

-- Andy Dean, "An Information Theoretic Study of Rhythmic Variations of Poetic Accents in Rap" (2014 UMN senior project)
+- A. Dean, "An Information Theoretic Study of Rhythmic Variations of Poetic Accents in Rap" (2014 UMN senior project)

-- William Thomas, "Entanglement-Assisted Quantum Error-Correcting Codes from Generalized Quadrangles" (2012, in RHUMJ)
+- W. Thomas, "Entanglement-Assisted Quantum Error-Correcting Codes from Generalized Quadrangles" (2012, in RHUMJ)

 Enrichment and Outreach